Skip to main content

 The Anatomy of a "Fake Lead"

-Most contractors assume that a "bad lead" is just bad luck.
-But often, it’s a feature of the system, not a bug.
-To understand why you’re burning cash, you have to understand where these leads actually come from.
+Most contractors figure a "bad lead" is just bad luck.
+But a lot of the time, it's actually a feature of the system—not a bug.
+If you want to understand why you're burning cash, you need to understand where these leads actually come from.

 Not every lead on Angi comes from a homeowner typing "plumber near me" into their search bar.
-Many are generated through what’s known in the marketing world as "Affiliate Arbitrage."
+A lot of them are generated through what the marketing world calls "Affiliate Arbitrage."

 A third-party marketing company creates a generic website or a "Win a Home Makeover" sweepstakes.